glaretechnologies/substrata/README.md

 Substrata is an open-source metaverse, developed by Glare Technologies Limited, see https://substrata.info/.

+The Substrata client and server are native apps written in C++, that support Windows, Mac and Linux.
+There is also an in-development web-client.

 You can build the Substrata client or Substrata server from this repository.

 ![main screenshot](https://github.com/glaretechnologies/substrata/assets/30285/38a6db93-e729-4f15-8561-5c848eb5391c)